About our Awards

 The Walker Woods Foundations Award

-The Trent Computer Science, Forensic Science, Kinesiology and Psychology departments are excited to announce the offering of the Walker Wood Foundation awards for the first time.
+The Trent Computer Science, Forensic Science, Kinesiology and Psychology departments are excited to announce the offering of the Walker Wood Foundation awards.
 The value of the award is $2,500.

 The Vanhaverbeke Family Prize